 However, in the process of disputes, especially in the process of judicial proceedings, the most important factor affecting whether the three conditions of trade secrets are established may be the burden of proof involving complex legal issues.
 Why?
 Please refer to “How does the right holder prove the existence of trade secrets?”

-“Employment Law in China: A Practical Guide.
-A book about “What should I do” with case laws.”
+This article is a part of our new book“Employment Law in China: A Practical Guide.
+A book about “What should I do” with case laws.”Stay tuned, and the book will soon be published as an electronic books!

-Article 4 of the Provisions of the Supreme People’s Court on Several Issues Concerning the Application of Law in the Trial of Civil Cases of Infringement of Trade Secrets (FaShi (2020) No.7).
+- 1Article 4 of the Provisions of the Supreme People’s Court on Several Issues Concerning the Application of Law in the Trial of Civil Cases of Infringement of Trade Secrets (FaShi (2020) No.7).
 “Under any of the following circumstances, the people’s court may determine that the relevant information is known to the public: (1) The information belongs to general knowledge or industry practice in its field; (2) The information only involves the size, structure, material, simple combination of components and other contents of the product, which can be directly obtained by the relevant personnel in the field by observing the listed products; (3) The information has been publicly disclosed in public publications or other media; (4) The information has been made public through public reports, exhibitions, and other means; (5) the relevant personnel in the field can obtain the information from other public channels.
 If the new information formed by sorting out, improving, and processing the information known to the public conforms to the rules of Article 3 of these Provisions, it shall be determined that the new information is not known to the public.”

-Liu Yulian and Huizhou Tianhong Shopping Mall Co., Ltd., Labor Dispute Appeal Case, Civil Judgment of Huizhou Intermediate People’s Court of Guangdong Province (2017) Yue13MinZhong No.2555.
+- 2Liu Yulian and Huizhou Tianhong Shopping Mall Co., Ltd., Labor Dispute Appeal Case, Civil Judgment of Huizhou Intermediate People’s Court of Guangdong Province (2017) Yue13MinZhong No.2555.
 Civil Judgment of the Second Instance of the Labor Dispute Case between Lin Yu and Pan Jiao Dance Training School in Haizhou District Civil Judgment of Fuxin Intermediate People’s Court of Liaoning Province (2019) Liao 09 Min Zhong No.215.

-The Provisions of the Supreme People’s Court on Several Issues Concerning the Application of Law in the Trial of Civil Cases of Infringement of Trade Secrets (FaShi (2020) No.7), “Article 5, the reasonable confidentiality measures taken before the alleged infringement occur in order to prevent the disclosure of trade secrets shall be recognized by the people’s court as the corresponding confidentiality measures referred to in Paragraph 4 of Article 9 of the Anti-Unfair Competition Law.
+- 3The Provisions of the Supreme People’s Court on Several Issues Concerning the Application of Law in the Trial of Civil Cases of Infringement of Trade Secrets (FaShi (2020) No.7), “Article 5, the reasonable confidentiality measures taken before the alleged infringement occur in order to prevent the disclosure of trade secrets shall be recognized by the people’s court as the corresponding confidentiality measures referred to in Paragraph 4 of Article 9 of the Anti-Unfair Competition Law.
 The people’s court shall determine whether the right holder has taken corresponding confidentiality measures according to the nature of the trade secret and its carrier, the commercial value of the trade secret, the identifiable degree of confidentiality measures, the corresponding degree of confidentiality measures and trade secrets, and the right holder’s willingness to keep confidential.
 Article 6, the people’s court shall determine that the right holder has taken corresponding confidentiality measures under any of the following circumstances, which are sufficient to prevent the disclosure of trade secrets under normal circumstances: (1) signing a confidentiality agreement or stipulating the obligation of confidentiality in the contract; (2) requiring employees, former employees, suppliers, customers, and visitors, who have access to or obtain trade secrets to keep them confidential by means of articles of association, training, company rules, written notification, etc.; (3) imposing differential management measures over, or restricting visitors’ access to, production and operation facilities such as factory buildings and workshops involving secrets; (4) distinguishing and managing trade secrets and their carriers by means of marking, classifying, isolating, encrypting, sealing up, and restricting the scope of persons who can contact or obtain them; (5) taking measures to prohibit or restrict the use, access, storage, and reproduction of computer equipment, electronic equipment, network equipment, storage equipment, and software, that can access or obtain trade secrets; (6) requiring employees who leave their jobs to register, return, remove, or destroy the trade secrets and their carriers that they have access to or obtained, and to continue to undertake the obligation of confidentiality; (7) taking other reasonable confidentiality measures.”